canthony2000/DigitalLibrary/readme.md

 Created by Corey Anthony

-## Points for discussion duerning code review:
+## Points for discussion during code review:

 Why when in the singleton does Library not need a var in front of it, and if you add var it just creates an empty function called Library?
 (Even though when not using singleton)

-Because originally var Library was in scope, and in the singleton using var limits Library declaration to the scope of the singleton variable, but with no ‘var’ in the declaration Library is global and all of its properties and methods are included when it is declared.
+Because as declared originally, 'var Library' was in scope, and in the singleton using var limits Library declaration to the scope of the singleton self-envoking function, but with no ‘var’ in the declaration, Library is global and all of its properties and methods are included when it is declared.

+Is there a way to declare a variable that will only be visible to the parent and not global (having the window as parent)?

 JSON stringify function - is it part of JavaScript?
 How does the browser know about it?

 Discuss declaring new objects outside for loop and then assigning values to it in an array.
 The array holds only references to the variable declared outside the loop.

-*
 ## Advanced search function testing:

 Advanced search criteria: